samjones00/docs/docs/_documentation/netcore-windows-desktop.md

   - Breadcrumbs
   - Deep Linking + Browser Navigation (ALT+LEFT Back, ALT+RIGHT Forward, F5 Refresh)

-What differs this from other Redis Admin UI's is its terse implementation where its entire custom UI is contained within a single [index.html](https://github.com/NetCoreWebApps/redis/blob/master/index.html) page thanks to the expressiveness of both Vue and ServiceStack Templates.
+What differs this from other Redis Admin UI's is its terse implementation where its entire custom UI is contained within a single [index.html](https://github.com/sharp-apps/redis/blob/master/index.html) page thanks to the expressiveness of both Vue and `#Script`.

 Its minimal size makes it easy for curious and advanced Users to customize and add features since they can make them locally and see their changes in real-time.
 Its simpler implementation makes contributions easier as they only have 1 page to edit and can paste their changes directly using
-[GitHub's Edit UI](https://github.com/NetCoreWebApps/redis/edit/master/index.html) to easily create a pull-request where it can be reviewed and merged.
+[GitHub's Edit UI](https://github.com/sharp-apps/redis/edit/master/index.html) to easily create a pull-request where it can be reviewed and merged.

 ### Simple Updates